Academics

 Seattle Public Schools participates in the state WaKIDS program which provides a state subsidy to finance Full Day Kindergarten.
 Part of the WaKIDS program allowed Seattle Public Schools to offer teacher-family visits in September to every kindergarten family in the district.

-In the 2017-2018 school year, these “Family Connections” visits were 30 to 40 minute meetings which provided one-on-one time for the teacher to learn more about the family and child.
-These conferences were scheduled on the first three school days (for grades 1-5) in September so Kindergarten students did not start school until Monday, September 11.
+These “Family Connections” visits are provided to have one-on-one time where the teacher can learn more about the family and child.
+These conferences are scheduled on the first three school days (for grades 1-5) in September, so Kindergarten students did not start school until the following Monday.

 More information about Kindergarten and Early Learning in Seattle Public Schools.